bluejelli/bluejelli.github.io/_pages/academic.md

 ## Fall 2025.
 Statistical Physics of Large Scale Structure Formation.

 Ananya Kaalava and I presented about the statistics of dark matter halo formation.
 I am writing notes on the statistical physics of large scale structure formation.
+This project is for Cosmology/Astroparticle Physics (PHY 375C).